Andrew-Poloni/gitconfig/README.md

 # gitconfig
-My gitconfig file (which I always ended up having to recreate from scratch)
+My gitconfig file (which I always ended up having to recreate from scratch) ... thank you GitHub. ;)